bradfordharrison2606/blog/_posts/2024-08-08-EmblemSigurd.md

 Sigurd's final Engage Weapon is his iconic Holy Weapon from his home game <b>Tyrfing</b>.
 Statwise, it's pretty good across the board, and that added RES can make Sigurd's user into a decent Mage-Killer if need be. <br><br>

-However, if there's one criticism I have about Tyrfing is that if you've played Sigurd's home game, you'll see this weapon got a massive downgrade from the 30 Might, +10 DEX, +10 SPD, and +20 RES.
+However, if there's one criticism I have about Tyrfing is that if you've played Sigurd's home game, you'll see this weapon got a massive downgrade from the <b>30 Might, +10 DEX, +10 SPD, and +20 RES</b>.
 No, I am not joking, those are its original stats in its home game.
 Genealogy was absolutely WILD with how powerful its Holy Weapons were and Tyrfing is one of the more tame examples. <br><br>

 </details>